codyde/codyde.io-start/docs/MCP_IMPLEMENTATION.md

 });
 ```

 That's it!
-The endpoint is now available at `POST /api/mcp`.
+The endpoint is now available at `/api/mcp`.

 ---